Constitutional Court (Serbia): History

 The Constitutional Court of the Socialist Republic of Serbia (then part of SFR Yugoslavia) was established by the Constitution of Socialist Republic of Serbia, adopted on 9 April 1963.
 The Court was to act as an independent body designated to protect constitutionality and legality in accordance with the Constitution and within the framework of the rights and duties proscribed by the Constitution.
 The "Constitutional Law of the Socialist Republic of Serbia", enacted on 25 December 1963, defined jurisdiction and adjudications before the Constitutional Court and legal effects of its decisions in a more specific manner.
 The Constitutional Court commenced its work on 15 February 1964.

+Following the decentralization reforms introduced by the 1974 Constitution of Yugoslavia two additional provincial constitutional courts existed within the Socialist Republic of Serbia in SAP Vojvodina and Kosovo.
+Provincial Constitutional Court of Vojvodina and Kosovo were abolished in 1990 with the Constitutional Court of Serbia assuming remaining pending cases.

 The Constitutional Court has upon proclamation of the 1990 Constitution acted within the framework of absence of division of powers, where the National Assembly was the highest body of state power.
 The Constitutional Court has through its presence and work contributed to the importance and contribution in preservation of the constitutional principles and legality.

 Composition

 The Constitutional Court consists of 15 judges.
 Five of them are appointed by the President of the Republic, five by the National Assembly, and five are appointed at the General Session of the Supreme Court.
 Judges are elected to the 9-year term.
 The candidate for post of a constitutional court judge have to be accomplished jurist of at least 40 years of age and with at least 15 years of experience in jurisprudence.
 One person can be elected maximum of two times.
 After the election, the judges take oath before the President of the National Assembly.

 The term of the Constitutional Court judge ends after 9 years since the election, or by resignation, by retirement or by impeachment.
 A constitutional court judge may not perform any other public office or any other job at all, except for being a professor at the law schools of one of the universities in Serbia.
 A constitutional court judge enjoys immunity from prosecution.

-Composition As of 2022 (year of election in the parenthesis):
+Composition As of 2026 (year of election in the parenthesis):